SpongePowered/SpongeDocs/source/faq.rst

 time spent on API design.
 We will also use portions of flow’s libraries from http://github.com/flow.

-What About Plugins That Access ‘NMS’?
+What about plugins that access ‘NMS’?
 -------------------------------------

 You will instead be accessing interfaces through Forge, which has a much